flame-engine/flame/doc/flame/other/debug.md

 ### ChildCounterComponent

-`ChildCounterComponent` is a component that can be added to a game and will every second render the number of children of type `T` from a component.
+`ChildCounterComponent` is a component that renders the number of children of type `T` from a component (`target`) every second.
 So for example:

 ```dart
 add(